the race against death

 “I mean what is your name sir?
 He blurted out now sweating in the air-conditioned car

-“did you think that tearing up my letter and running away from home would stall the appointment we have?
-If you paid closer attention you would have noticed I said I would be visiting you but there was no venue given” the old man smiled wryly again as he brandished a sickle from the folds of his dress
+“Did you think that tearing up my letter and running away from home would stall the appointment we have?
+If you paid closer attention you would have noticed I said; I would visit you but there was no venue given” the old man smiled wryly again as he brandished a sickle from the folds of his dress

 The last thing Adisa remembered was the screech of his tyres as he skidded off the road.

 This was one of the earliest stories about the inevitability of death that I got told as a child growing up.
-As a child it left such an indelible print in me that each time I hear about any funny death, I recall Adisa running away to Ibadan to go meet death as it was told us that day.
+It left an indelible print that each time I hear about any funny death, I recall Adisa running away to go meet death

-During the #Wigwetributes as I listened to Sola Faleye recount how he tried to dissuade Bamofin from joining them on that trip, all I could think of was Adisa and how he left the comfort of his home and ran towards death in his bid to escape the appointment.
+During the #Wigwetributes; I listened to Sola Faleye, Herbert’s PA.
+He recounted how he tried to dissuade Bamofin from joining them on that trip.
+All I could think of was Adisa and how he left the comfort of his home and ran towards death in his bid to escape the appointment.